weberkai/msxize/README.md

 Added -0.25 to each RGB and multiplied to 1.34...
 Well done!

 For mixing colors, I've converted each color to LCH space then grouped them by hue.
-Will mix them inside each group, between 2 neighbours color groups and will mix no color group and each color group.
+Then we will mix colors inside each group, between 2 neighbours color groups and will mix the no color group and each color group.

-For better results, in GIMP always adjust levels, brightness, contrast, saturation and resize image before running the plugin.
+For better results, in GIMP always adjust black/white levels, brightness, contrast, saturation and resize image before running the plug-in.

 Many thanks to Leandro Correia and Rogerio Penchel for inspiration.